buckets/main-site/app/changes/fix-accountaddtrans.md

 Fix a bug that prevented adding transactions in the account view.
+(Issue #44)